IbrahimAC/programming-adventures/README.md

-Hello to anyone reading this!
+# Python Practice Repo

-In this repository you will find  what I have coded and explored in my time spent indepently learning software development, which started several months ago. to be more specfic this repository includes the following:
+#### In this repository you will find  what I have coded and explored in my time spent indepently learning software development, which started several months ago.
+to be more specfic this repository includes the following:

-  ->Functions coded for practice in python and  javascript
+  ->Functions coded for practice in python

   ->Notes and code relating to the OOP Principles